balfieri/cordic/README.md

 </pre>

 <p>
-Currently, test_basic.cpp does its own checking within a small tolerance.
-In the near future, Cordic.cpp should do optional checking of computations so that tests can focus exclusively on generating new test cases.
+Currently, test_basic.cpp does its own checking using macros in test_helpers.h.
+In the near future, Cordic.cpp should do optional checking of computations so that test_helpers.h can be deleted or greatly simplified.
 </p>

 <p>